 - Preheat your air fryer to 300°F following manufacturer guidelines

-- In a mixing bowl, combine 2 cups pecan halves, 2 Tbsp honey, 1 Tbsp brown sugar, ½ tsp ground cinnamon, and ¼ tsp salt2 Cups pecan halves, 2 Tbsp honey, 1 Tbsp brown sugar, 1/2 Tsp ground cinnamon, 1/4 Tsp salt
+- In a mixing bowl, combine all ingredients (except salt and nonstick spray), then stir to coat the pecans evenly2 Cups pecan halves, 2 Tbsp honey, 1 Tbsp brown sugar, 1/2 Tsp ground cinnamon, 1/4 Tsp salt

-- Spray your air fryer basket with non-stick spray, or add some parchment paperNonstick spray
+- Spray your preheated air fryer basket with nonstick spray, or add some parchment paper.
+Add pecans in as close to a single layer as possibleNonstick spray

-- Pour the hot pecans out of the air fryer basket onto a flat surface to cool.
-I use a wax paper lined baking sheet or wire rack typically, but anything similar works
+- Pour the hot pecans out of the air fryer basket onto a flat surface to cool, such as a wax paper lined baking sheet or wire rack

 - If you like a saltier glazed nut, sprinkle some sea salt (about ¼ tsp) over the still-hot honey roasted pecansSea salt for garnish

-- Allow candied pecans to cool for about an hour to firm up the glazed shell
+- Allow candied pecans to cool for about an hour to firm up the glazed shell.
+Then, store in an airtight container or bag and enjoy as desired!

 Notes